cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ### Prerequisite housekeeping?

-The minimum housekeeping requirement, if tracking partially satisfied prerequisites in memory, is to delete prerequisites (or waiting tasks for spawn-on-outputs) once they are satisfied, to avoid a memory leak.
+The minimum housekeeping requirement is to delete partially satisified prerequisites once satisfied (or for spawn-on-outputs, reset the waiting tasks that contain those prerequisites, to ready) then remove task proxies once finished.

 The more interesting question is: can prerequisites get stuck forever as partially satisfied (or stuck waiting tasks for spawn-on-outputs), and if so what should we do about that?

-(Note this is not a SoD-specific problem.
-It is even worse in SoS which has loads of wholly unsatisfied waiting tasks in addition to those actively becoming satisfied.
-There we force users to clean them all up with suicide triggers, or else let them stall the workflow.)
+*Note this is not a SoD-specific problem.
+It is even worse in SoS where have to worry about tasks gettings stuck wholly unsatisfied as well.
+There we force users to clean them all up with suicide triggers, or else let them stall the workflow.*

 We have provisionally decided not to attempt automatic removal of stuck prerequisites on grounds that *partial completion of the requirements for a